lf-edge/eve/docs/SECURITY.md

 However, in the above mechanism, it is desired that, the key is not sent in clear text, but instead be encrypted using a TPM based key, so that, the key is protected from being exposed in Controller.
 To this effect, the vault key itself is encrypted using a TPM based key.
 To decrypt the key, one has to be on the same device with access to the same TPM.

-For more details, please refer to [Measured Boot and Remote Attestation](https://wiki.lfedge.org/display/EVE/Measured+Boot+and+Remote+Attestation) design proposal.
+For more details, please refer to [Measured Boot and Remote Attestation](https://wiki.lfedge.org/display/EVE/Measured+Boot+and+Remote+Attestation) design specification.

 ## Secure Overlay Network